Boundaries and map

 The Excel Academy at Francis M Woods serves students from across the city who are undercredited and overage–students who need extra support and resources to finish high school.
 Students receive individualized instruction and support, job skills and resume writing training, and many have paid internships in organizations throughout the area.

-The Poppleton neighborhood association, Poppleton NOW! meets the second Saturday of the month at 11am at 1200 W Baltimore St. All are welcome!
+The Poppleton neighborhood association, Poppleton NOW! meets the third Thursday of the month at 6pm at 1010 W Baltimore St. All are welcome!